orbit-systems/mars/README.md

 Mars focuses on low-level control, with emphasis on code configuration.

 This repository is also home to Iron, a lightweight and low-level compiler backend.
-Iron is developed alongside Marsbut can be built and used separately in other projects.
+Iron is developed alongside Mars, but can be built and used separately in other projects.

 ## Why?